University of Leicester Scholarship

 - completed the Realising Opportunities programme, or

-If you are eligible, we will give you a financial award of £1,000 cash for each year of your course (not including a year abroad or an industrial placement).
+If you are eligible, we will give you £1,000 cash for each year of your course (not including a year abroad or an industrial placement).

 - You must have been means tested by Student Finance England (or your relevant Government department if you live in Wales, Scotland or Northern Ireland).

-- You must be registered as a full-time undergraduate student at the University of Leicester on 1 December to be able to receive a scholarship.
+- You must be registered as a full-time undergraduate student at the University of Leicester on 1 December.

 There is no need to apply for the University of Leicester Scholarship.
 We will let you know if you have been awarded the scholarship after your results and place at Leicester have been confirmed.